Via Transportation: Vehicles

 Via operates a vehicle-agnostic platform so its technology can work with any type of vehicle fleet, from cars and minivans to shuttle buses, cutaways, large city buses, and school buses.
 Via services frequently include wheelchair accessible vehicles, electric vehicles, and autonomous vehicles.
-In partnership with May Mobility, Via operates AV services in cities such as Arlington, Texas, Ann Arbor, Michigan, Grand Rapids, Minnesota, and Miami, Florida.
+In partnership with May Mobility, Via has operated AV public transit services in cities such as Arlington, Texas, Ann Arbor, Michigan, Grand Rapids, Minnesota, and Miami, Florida.

 Financing

 In May 2016, the company raised $100 million in Series C financing.

 In November 2021, Via raised $130 million in a Series G round of financing at a $3.3 billion valuation.
 Investors included Janus Henderson, BlackRock, ION, and Koch Disruptive Technologies.

 In February 2023, the company raised $110 million at a $3.5 billion valuation.
 Investors included 83North, Exor N.V., Pitango, Janus Henderson, CF Private Equity, Planven Entrepreneur Ventures, Riverpark Ventures, and ION Crossover Partners.

-Acquisitions

-In October 2020, Via acquired Fleetonomy, an Israeli startup and logistics company.

-In March 2021, Via acquired Remix, a collaborative transportation planning platform for transportation service planners, allowing users to visualize transit data and analyze community and cost impacts of new designs to assess tradeoffs of service planning decisions.
-In November 2021, Via announced On-demand Planning within the Remix platform.

-In March 2023, Via acquired Citymapper and integrated it into its TransitTech platform, enabling the company to connect all elements of a transport system and to offer a unified journey planning experience.